🔳 Our innovation framework

 Photo by Mehdi Mirzaie / Unsplash

 This article presents our innovation framework, which we’ve been using and refining since 2009.
 I already made a case in 2016 for letting go of the now generic business model canvas.
-Long story short: it’s a fantastic training tool.
-As such, it’s very open and can be used by a lot of trainers, consulting enthusiasts, or business schools.
+In short, it’s a fantastic training tool.
+As such, it’s very open and can be used by many trainers, consulting enthusiasts, or business schools.
 However, the price to pay is that it’s a blunt tool with no credo, no vision, and worse: no teeth!

-Innovation is a contact game that is played at high velocity.
+Innovation is a high-velocity game that is played at a rapid pace.
 We require sharper tools.
 This is what we’ve been using for more than 10 years as our own Innovation Framework.
 Let’s see how it works, shall we?

 The full business model of an innovation project is mapped in this framework: